surged20/homebrew-conversion-tools/Wizards of the Coast; Crypts of Kelemvor.md

 ### Turning the Key

 The large brass key is magically fitted to the keyhole underneath the bas relief of Kelemvor's symbol, and cannot be removed.
 When any character turns the key, the scales in the bas relief magically right themselves, and the characters hear the faint sound of a stone door grinding open in the distance, back toward the entrance.
-(This is the means by which the characters gain entrance to {@area 9|Area 9: Dark Stairs} and the levels below.)
+(This is the means by which the characters gain entrance to {@area 9|Area 9} and the levels below.)

 Turning the key back in the other direction puts the scales out of balance once more and closes the door into area 9.
 Otherwise, after one hour, the key magically turns back, the scales go out of balance once more, and the door to area 9 automatically closes.